Knee and Hip Stem Cells in the Treatment of Arthritis

-Patients may initially be reluctant at first to consider stem cell therapy.
-As they begin to understand stem cells, they may begin to consider it as a potential option.
+Patients are initially reluctant to consider stem cell therapy but as they begin to understand stem cells, they begin to consider it as a potential option.
 In one case, a patient who already underwent knee stem therapy did so well that he returned to have his hip treated.

-Arthritis or osteoarthritis is the most common reason patients elect to have stem cell procedures preformed.
-Over half of patients greater than 60 have osteoarthritis and knee and hip joint replacements are the two most common joint replacement surgeries.
+Arthritis or osteoarthritis is the most common reason patients elect to have stem cell procedures performed.
+Over half of the patients greater than 60 have osteoarthritis and knee and hip joint replacements are the two most common joint replacement surgeries.
 Osteoarthritis is a progressive condition and understanding the nature of joint arthritis is beneficial to alter this progression.

 Arthritis of the Knee

 Often times, the knee may feel like it is going to give out and falling does occur.
 Furthermore, treatment for Arthritis of the knee includes weight loss, activity modification, physical therapy, and medication.